Last updated on October 16, 2021

 The screenshot above shows the probability to roll a specific number (direct and indirect).
+Direct is from the roll of a single die (1-6).
+Indirect requires the sum of both dice.
 The table assumes that the board is open for every possible throw.
 If part of the throw is blocked by an intervening point being held by opposing checkers, the chance of being hit is less.

 This should cover the basics for calculating probabilities for backgammon.
 Rolling at least one of a number is mutually exclusive from rolling this number as a sum of two dice.
 We can therefore use addition to add the probabilities together for obtaining any number from 2 to 6.

 For example, the probability of rolling at least one 6 out of two dice is 11 in 36.
 Rolling a 6 as a sum of two dice is 6 in 36 (including double 2’s & 3’s).
 The probability of rolling at least one 6 or rolling a six as a sum of two dice is 11 in 36 + 6 in 36 = 17 in 36 (47%).
 Other probabilities can be calculated in a similar manner.